Note: this blog post was initially published on 5/20/21 and updated on 12/1/2025

-It’s officially spring here, we already had the first tornado of the season.
-Just some minor damage on the outskirts of town, but it makes a person think about getting important papers organized and grab-able in an emergency.
+It’s officially spring here, and we already had the first tornado of the season.
+Just some minor damage on the outskirts of town, but it makes a person think about getting important papers organized and grabbable in an emergency.
+For business and practice owners, you're looking at managing complexity on two fronts: your personal financial life and your business.
+When an emergency strikes - whether it's a natural disaster, sudden illness, or unexpected death - the stakes are even higher.
+Not only does your family need access to critical information, but your practice needs continuity planning to protect your patients, staff, and the business you've built.

 Some people want to be organized in the event of their death, so a family member would know where to find things.
 Others want to organize a to-go notebook that you would need in a weather emergency like an earthquake, hurricane, fire or tornado, depending on what part of the country you’re in.